ArquiSoft-Grupo-2B/documentation/prototype3/README.md

    - **Description:** Allows the web interface to interact with the system's microservices through the gateway.

 2. **HTTP Connector with Reverse Proxy and Waf**
-   - **Components:** runpath-frontend (Next.js) ↔ web-proxy-waf (Nginx)
+   - **Components:** runpath-frontend (Next.js) ↔ load-balancer-web-proxy-waf (Nginx)
    - **Protocol:** HTTP
    - **Communication:** Client → Server, Synchronous Request/Response
-   - **Description:** Enables communication with the web-proxy-waf component, acting as an intermediary between web frontend and web client.
+   - **Description:** Enables communication with the load-balancer-web-proxy-waf component, acting as an intermediary between web frontend and web client.

 3. **HTTP Connector with Reverse Proxy (Mobile)**
    - **Components:** runpath-mobile (Kotlin) ↔ mobile-reverse-proxy (Nginx)